NexStops

 The controller responsible for the processing of personal data within the meaning of Art.
 4 No. 7 GDPR is:

-NEX NEXT EXPERIENCE LLP 5307 Victoria Drive #458 Vancouver, BC, V5P 3V7, Canada
+NEX NEXT EXPERIENCE LLP 5307 Victoria Drive #458 Vancouver, BC, V5P 3V6, Canada

 Registered in the British Columbia LLP register under LL03158.

-2. General information on data processing
+2. General principles of data processing

-2.1 Scope
+2.1 Scope of processing

 3. What data we process and why